 8. How long should the program last?

 That’s a hard question.
-It depends on (1) where your skills are right now and (2) how much time and effort you put into it.
-That is different for every person.
+It depends on (1) where your skills are right now, and (2) how much time and effort you put into it.
+This is different for every person.
 So, there is no way to say how long your program will last.
-Nonetheless, you should work with your instructor to set personal goals and do everything you can to meet this goals.
+Nonetheless, you should work with your instructor to set personal goals and do everything you can to meet these goals.

-9. Is online harder or easier than taking classes in person?
+9. Are online classes harder or easier than taking classes in person?

 10. Is there financial aid for Adult Education students?